Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 These engines were originally included in the article, but have since been discontinued.

-- [wbsrch](https://wbsrch.com/): In addition to its generalist search, it also had many other utilities related to domain name statistics.
+- [wbsrch](https://xangis.com/the-wbsrch-experiment/): In addition to its generalist search, it also had many other utilities related to domain name statistics.
 Failed multiple tests.
 Its index was a bit dated; it had an old backlog of sites it hadn't finished indexing.
 It also had several dedicated per-language indexes.

 - [Gowiki](https://web.archive.org/web/20211226043304/https://www.gowiki.com/): Very young, small index, but showed promise.
 I discovered this in the seirdy.one access logs.
 It was only available in the US.
 Seems down as of early 2022.

 - [Meorca](https://web.archive.org/web/20220429143153/https://www.meorca.com/search/): A UK-based search engine that claims not to "index pornography or illegal content websites".
 It also features an optional social network ("blog").
 Discovered in the seirdy.one access logs.

+- [Ninfex](https://web.archive.org/web/20220624172257/https://ninfex.com/): a "people-powered" search engine that combines aspects of link aggregators and search.
+It lets users vote on submissions and it also displays links to forums about submissions.

 Exclusions
 ----------